-- faith of powers conferred by contract between the partners. - Conditions i. the power of expulsion must have existed in a contract between the - ii. the power has been exercised by a majority of the partners; and iii.
-It has been exercised in good faith.
-If all these conditions are not present, the expulsion is not deemed to be in i.
-The expulsion must be
+- i. the power of expulsion must have existed in a contract between the partners; ii. the power has been - exercised by a majority of the partners; and iii.
+It has been exercised in - good faith.
+If all these conditions are not present, the expulsion is not deemed to be in bonafide interest of the i.
+The expulsion must be in the interest of the

-- bonafide interest of the business of the firm.
-Test of good faith as required under Section 33(1) includes three things: - in the interest of the partnership. ii.
-The partner to be the restrictions imposed are reasonable.
+- business of the firm.
+Test of good faith as required under Section 33(1) includes three things: - partnership. ii.
+The partner to be expelled is served with a

-- expelled is served with a notice. iii.
-He is given an - opportunity of being heard.
-If a partner is otherwise - expelled, the expulsion is null and void.
+- notice. iii.
+He is given an

+- opportunity of being heard.

+- If a partner is otherwise expelled, the expulsion is null and void.